 Turtle Bunbury has been variously described as ‘one of Ireland’s most prolific historians’ and ‘one of the most versatile authors of his generation.’
-As well as over twenty published books, he is an active podcaster and a frequent figure on Irish television and radio.
+As well as over twenty published books, he is an award-nominated podcaster and a frequent figure on Irish television and radio.

 Turtle is married to the novelist Ally Bunbury.
 They live in County Carlow, Ireland, with their two daughters.